Artierra/liri-node-app/README.md

 # liri-node-app
+This application will search Spotify for songs, Bands in Town for concerts and OMDB for movies.

+**Installation Instructions**

+The following node modules must be installed in order for the app to work: Moment, DotEnv, and Node-Spotify-API.

+To run the application clone this repository to your computer and then run the following commands from a bash command line.

+node liri.js concert-this <artist/band name here> - This will return upcoming concert information from Bands in Town.

+node liri.js spotify-this-song '' - This will return song information from Spotify.

+node liri.js movie-this '' - This will return information about movies from OMDB.

+node liri.js do-what-it-says - This will run a special command that is stored in a text file.

 1. **App Overview**
-We are creating a command line interface application that retrieves information from three sources, BandsTown, OMDB Movies and Spotify with specific commands created within the applications
+We are creating a command line interface application that retrieves information from three sources, BandsInTown, OMDB Movies and Spotify with specific commands created within the applications

 2. **Architecture of the App:**

 I have created several files:

--liri.js, the main app where queries can  be made -keys.js,  where we access key id information -random.txt
+-liri.js, the main app where queries can  be made

+-keys.js,  where we access key id information

+-random.txt - where we can store a command for liri to perform

--.env where we store our passwords and keys -gitignore- a file that tells the terminal what files not to load to Github: set all the files you don't want loaded before you push anything to Github or they will be stored there in early versions.
-I did not do this and there are some stray meaningless files in my repository now
+-.env where we store our passwords and keys

+-gitignore- a file that tells the terminal what files not to load to Github: set all the files you don't want loaded before you push anything to Github or they will be stored there in early versions.
+I did not do this and there are some stray meaningless files in my repository now.
+ Include in gitignore the.env files that contains your passwords, also the mode nodules because they are listed and contained in the package.json.
+THe .DS_Store file give information about your Mac folder settings and does not need to be shared.
+I also included practice and reference files I used to build my code.

 -README.md- this file to explain my process